Candle Safety & Burning Tips

 - Let the wax melt all the way across

 The first burn is especially important.
 Burn candle for 2 hours on the first burn, and up to 1 hour every burn after.
+(Always look at the CLP label on the bottom of your candle for more info.)
 It takes patience, but if you melt the wax all the way across every time, we guarantee our candles will be long lasting.
 On that note, the surface of the candle will stay flat and the sides of the glass container will stay clean all the way down until the candle is finished.
 Please do not burn a candle for longer than indicated on the manufacturer's instructions.
 Oxidation is a chemical reaction that waxes, and other organic materials go through when the wax is overheated - it affects aroma and colour.

 How do I achieve clean & even melt pool?